Haggerston Baths

-Haggerston Baths in Hackney, London, was opened in 1904 as public baths.
-The baths were built at a cost of £60,000.
+Haggerston Baths is a former public bath in Haggerston, London.
+It was opened in 1904 and were built at a cost of £60,000.
 There was a single pool, 91 slipper baths and a 60 stall wash house.

 The Grade II listed Haggerston Pool was designed by Alfred Cross.
 It was closed in 2000 with an uncertain future.
 In June 2009 after a long community campaign, a £5m grant was announced from the Department for Children, Schools and Families to refurbish and re-open the pool.
 The building would also contain community facilities and a GP surgery.
 Heavily involved in the re-opening of the pool was Michael Gallie, who was instrumental in surveying the building, creating 3D model sketches and more.

-Due to the 2009 financial downturn the council had to remove funding for the re-opening of the baths.
-The Haggerston baths campaign restarted efforts to find financial backing and public support in an effort to re-open the pool.
+Due to the 2009 financial downturn, Hackney Borough Council had to remove funding for the re-opening of the baths.
+The Haggerston baths campaign restarted efforts to find financial backing and public support in an effort to re-open the historic East End pool.

 As of January 2023 it appears that any restoration of the building will no longer include restoring the swimming baths.